Rights Respecting School (RRS) and Multicultural Education

 Please see the documents at the bottom of the page for a quick guide to a Rights Respecting School.
 The pupils of LMPS have also written their own guide, which can be found by scrolling to the bottom of the page.

-Our Steering Group, leading the work we do in school is made up of our Student Voice, our Eco Team, Mr France, Mrs Dominey, Mrs Blake, Miss Barker, our school governors and Miss Waring.
+Our Steering Group, leading the work we do in school is made up of our Student Voice, our Eco Team, Mr France, Mrs Dominey, Mrs Blake, Miss Barker, our school governors and Mrs Hancock.
 They work very hard alongside all of our staff members to ensure the Rights Respecting ethos is embedded throughout our school.

 Global Goal Bingo